massimo-cassandro/js-file-uploader/README.md

 Although the default settings are based on Bootstrap 4, FileUploader is entirely and easily configurable from scratch and can be adapted to any layout.

-## Compatibilità
+## Browser compatibility
-FileUploader richiede un browser di ultima generazione, e non è compatibile con nessuna versione di Explorer.
+FileUploader needs a modern browser and is not compatible with Internet Explorer.
-Richiede inoltre la versione 16 o successiva di Edge.
+Also requires Edge 16 or higher.

 In caso di browser non compatibile viene mostrato un *alert* con il messaggio di errore indicato nel parametro `alert_messages.unsuitable_browser` delle opzioni e la procedura viene bloccata.